-In anticipation of the expiration of the prior retention agreements with our NEOs, which was scheduled to occur on March 31, 2016, on March 9, 2016, we entered into amended retention agreements with each of our NEOs.
+In anticipation of the expiration of the prior retention agreements with our NEOs (other than Mr. Russo), which was scheduled to occur on March 31, 2016, on March 9, 2016, we entered into amended retention agreements with each of the NEOs.
 Generally, the provision of services under the retention agreements is terminable by either party upon three months' notice, and the agreements also contain the terms and conditions set forth below.
+Effective as of October 30, 2017, we entered into an amendment to Mr. Hoffman's amended retention agreement solely to reflect that, in addition to continuing to serve as General Counsel of the Company, effective July 26, 2017, Mr. Hoffman was appointed Chief Administrative Officer of the Company.
+In addition, in connection with Mr. Russo's appointment, effective October 1, 2017, as Chief Financial Officer of the Company, effective as of October 30, 2017, we entered into a retention agreement with Mr. Russo with terms substantially similar to the amended retention agreements with our other NEOs.

 Compensation and Employee Benefits.
 The term of the amended retention agreements for our NEOs expires on March 31, 2019 or, if later, the second anniversary of a change in control of the Company.
 The retention agreements with our NEOs provide for a minimum annual base salary of \$900,000 for Mr. Jacobs and \$750,000 for each of Messrs.
-Bucaille, Bhutani, Hoffman and Stern.
+Russo, Bhutani, Hoffman, and Stern.
 In addition, each of our NEOs is entitled to an annual bonus to be determined under the Company's applicable annual bonus plan on the same basis as annual bonuses are determined for other executive officers of the Company; provided that, in each case, the NEO is employed by the Company at the end of the applicable fiscal year.
 Such bonus will be paid in the same ratio of cash to equity and deferred awards as is generally applicable to other executives receiving comparable bonuses.
 The retention agreements with our NEOs also provide that each is entitled to participate in employee retirement and welfare benefit plans and programs of the type made available to our most senior executives.

 In addition, Mr. Jacobs is entitled, subject to his continued employment with the Company, to the fringe benefits and perquisites to which he was entitled as of March 9, 2016.
-The retention agreement with Mr. Bucaille also provides that he is entitled to certain housing and tuition reimbursements (and related tax gross-ups) through December 31, 2016.
-Such reimbursements were discontinued in respect of 2017 and subsequent years.

 Payments and Benefits Upon Certain Terminations of Service.
-The amended retention agreements with our NEOs also provide for certain severance benefits in the event of a termination by us other than for "cause" or by the NEO for "good reason" (which we refer to below as a "qualifying termination") prior to the expiration of the retention agreement.
+The retention agreements with our NEOs also provide for certain severance benefits in the event of a termination by us other than for "cause" or by the NEO for "good reason" (which we refer to below as a "qualifying termination") prior to the expiration of the retention agreement.
 See "Potential Payments Upon Termination or Change in Control" below for further details.

-OUTSTANDING EQUITY AWARDS AT 2016 FISCAL YEAR END
+OUTSTANDING EQUITY AWARDS AT 2018 FISCAL YEAR-END

-The following table provides information about the number and value of RSUs, PRSUs and shares of restricted stock that were actually held (or, pursuant to the rules and guidance of the SEC, were for purposes of the table deemed held) by our NEOs as of December 31, 2016.
-The market value of the RSUs, PRSUs and restricted stock was calculated based on the NYSE closing price of our Class A common stock on December 30, 2016 (\$41.09).
-The table does not include PRSU awards that relate to 2016 performance, which were granted in February 2017.
-Our NEOs were not granted any RSUs that relate to 2016 performance.
+The following table provides information about the number and value of RSUs, PRSUs and shares of restricted stock that were actually held (or, pursuant to the rules and guidance of the SEC, were for purposes of the table deemed held) by our NEOs as of December 31, 2018.
+The market value of the RSUs, PRSUs and restricted stock was calculated based on the NYSE closing price of our Class A common stock on December 31, 2018 (\$36.91).
+The table does not include PRPU awards that relate to 2018 performance, which were granted in February 2019.